JohnAD/bson/docs/bson-ref.rst

         proc `$`*(bs: Bson): string =

-    source line: `283 <../src/bson.nim#L283>`__
+    source line: `327 <../src/bson.nim#L327>`__

     Serialize the ``bs`` Bson object into a human readable string.

-    While the generated string is visually similar to JSON, it is NOT an accurate rendition of JSON.
-It is instead simply a convenient reference mostly used for diagnostics.
+    This generates a canonical Extended Json string that is given two-space indentation.

 .. _`[]=`.p: